Judgementall Hai Kya Director Prakash Kovelamudi & Screen Writer Kanika Dhillon End Marriage

 On whether the two of them will work together again in the future, Prakash was positive about the idea and said, "Of course, why not!
 We have pulled this (Judgementall Hai Kya) off together successfully and had a great time working together.
 We are surely open to collaborate on more projects."

-Judgementall Hai Kya stars Kangana Ranaut and Rajkummar Rao.
-Produced by Ekta Kapoor, Shobha Kapoor and Shailesh R. Singh.
+Judgementall Hai Kya stars Kangana Ranaut and Rajkummar Rao and is produced by Ekta Kapoor, Shobha Kapoor and Shailesh R. Singh.

 MOST READ: Badshah On Having The 'Sex Talk' With Daughter: I Want Her To Know Everything When The Time Is Right